-March is Women’s History month, so we’re revisiting this important topic.
+March is Women’s History Month, so we’re revisiting this important topic:

-Last year we ran two posts on women in the field services—interviews with Hattie Hasan of Stopcocks Women Plumbers and Angie Snow of Women in HVACR—and the topic has exploded to the forefront of the public’s consciousness with newspaper articles, TV segments like this one, and groups that cater to women in the industry.
+In 2018 we ran two posts on women in the field services—interviews with Hattie Hasan of Stopcocks Women Plumbers and Angie Snow of Women in HVACR—and the topic has exploded to the forefront of the public’s consciousness with newspaper articles, TV segments like this one, and groups that cater to women in the industry.

 They share what it’s like to be a woman in plumbing in 2019, the benefits of working in the plumbing profession, and how women can get involved.

 Eager to make changes to your business? 👀

 Explore how improving something as simple as an email can transform your business, all thanks to The Customer Communication Toolkit!

 Clare King: ‘Believe in yourself, stick at it—and do research.’

 Clare King is the owner of Pink Lady Plumbing

 Commusoft: Tell us how Pink Lady Plumbing has attracted more women into the profession.

 King: A girl saw my van with Pink Lady Plumbing on it, and she approached me to see if she could come and be an apprentice.
 It didn't work out because I was still fairly new myself, so in the end, she decided to leave.